 Just don’t give up.

 Recognising my self worth – after struggling for so long, I came to believe I was no good at all.
 So I needed to believe that I was a competent mother, wife, friend and worker again.
-After years of trying to doing everything on my own and years denying my own feelings, I truly believed I was worthless.
+After years of trying to do everything on my own and years denying my own feelings, I truly believed I was worthless.

 As carers, we tend to put everything and everyone, before our needs.
 For me, this further exacerbated my existing feelings of worthlessness.
 I had to do something proactive to recognise my own self-worth again.

 Instead of focusing on all my failings, I began to focus on everything I contributed to the family, to my workplace and to my friends.
 Shifting the focus from the negative to the positive helped me realise that I wasn’t perfect – no-one is.
 But it also helped me realise that I’m doing the very best that I can and that effort is appreciated by everyone around me.
 For a perfectionist like me, knowing that good enough was enough, that was a huge step in the right direction.

 Putting my needs front & centre – I’m still working on this one but I needed to learn to accept that it was okay for me to put my own needs first sometimes.
 Yes I am a carer but I’m also person with my own needs and desires.
 Feeling guilty for wanting time to myself is a waste of energy.
 And feeling guilty for finding life hard is also a waste of time.

 It’s okay to take time out for you.
 Go out for a walk, head to the gym, wander around your backyard.
 Grab a coffee with friends, go to the movies, head out to the shops.
 Take a course, listen to a podcast or read a book.
 Enjoy some time away from the pressures and reality of full-time caring.
 Even if it’s only for a very brief time each day.

 And don’t feel guilty about it – carers deserve to be cared for too.